h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 Introduction
 ~~~~~~~~~~~~

-Gradient Boosted Regression and Gradient Boosted Classification are
-forward learning ensemble methods.
-The guiding heuristic is that good
-predictive results can be obtained through increasingly refined
-approximations.
-H2O's GBM sequentially builds regression trees on all
-the features of the dataset in a fully distributed way - each tree is
-built in parallel.
+Gradient Boosting Machine (for Regression and Classification) is a forward learning ensemble method.
+The guiding heuristic is that good predictive results can be obtained through increasingly refined approximations.
+H2O's GBM sequentially builds regression trees on all the features of the dataset in a fully distributed way - each tree is built in parallel.

 The current version of GBM is fundamentally the same as in previous
 versions of H2O (same algorithmic steps, same histogramming techniques),